 At maturity of the convertible loan, if the remaining amount has not yet been converted, the Group may elect to settle the remaining amount in cash or in ordinary shares of the Group.
 The shares to be issued under the convertible loan will be created from conditional capital and/or authorized capital of the Group.
 The loan is potentially convertible into 38,715,114 shares at a conversion price of CHF 11.48.

 As of September 30, 2018, Jean-Paul and Martine Clozel owned more than 25% of the Group’s issued shares, which allows Cilag to increase its equity stake from 9.9% to 16% before subsequent events.

 Further details can be found in the Financial Report of Idorsia's Annual Report 2018.

-Concurrently to the private placement of new shares, the Group issued CHF 200 million of senior unsecured convertible bonds (“the Bonds”) on July 17, 2018.
+On July 17, 2018 the Group issued CHF 200 million of senior unsecured convertible bonds (“the Bonds”).
 The Bonds mature on July 17, 2024 and are convertible into 5.9 million registered shares of the Group, sourced from existing conditional share capital, on or after August 27, 2018.
 The Bonds have a coupon of 0.75% and a conversion price of CHF 33.95, corresponding to a conversion premium of 32.5% above the bookbuilding price of the privately placed newly issued shares.